Do Solar Lights Work in the Shade? (or Need Direct Sunlight?)

 Do Solar Chargers Need Direct Sunlight?

 If you’re doing your solar panel installation yourself, be careful; it can get daunting.
 For instance, an area where most people become confused is the most suitable place to put the panels.
-Often, it’s the roof, but what happens when even that location isn’t directly in the sunlight?
+Often, it’s the roof, but what happens when your intended location isn’t directly in the sunlight?

 But again, solar chargers don’t need to be directly in the sun before they can synthesize electricity.
 They only need to access photons, particles, or quantum of light potent enough to illuminate your home when they go through the expected conversion process.